saifalfalah/react-handbook/content/jest/index.md

 ### Async/await

-To test functions that return promises we can also use async/await, which make the syntax very straightforward and simple:
+To test functions that return promises we can also use async/await, which makes the syntax very straightforward and simple:

 ```js
 //uppercase.test.js